bfox9900/CAMEL99-FORTH/README.md

 DECIMAL
 ```

-### Explanatio for DSK1.HS-PRIMS ie: FAST-RAM Primitives
+### Explanation for DSK1.HS-PRIMS ie: FAST-RAM Primitives
-Some of the common primitives use by Forth are copied into the tiny 16-bit RAM in the TI-99 console.
+Some of the common primitives used by Forth are copied into the tiny 16-bit RAM in the TI-99 console.
-To give the compiler access to these primitives the START file include the file: DSK1.HSPRIMS
+To give the compiler access to these primitives the START file includes the file: DSK1.HSPRIMS
 There is lower percentage of performance enhancement with this TI-99 trick than in ITC Forth because
 the underlying DTC architecture is faster.